-NBAD MENA Growth Fund (the "Fund") is an open ended investment fund established in the UAE by National Bank of Abu Dhabi PJSC (the "Fund Manager") and is licensed by the Central Bank of the UAE approval reference number 13/281/2008 dated 3 January 2008.
+NBAD UAE Growth Fund (the "Fund") is an open ended investment fund established in the United Arab Emirates (the "UAE") by the National Bank of Abu Dhabi PJSC (the "Fund Manager") and is licensed by the Central Bank of the UAE, approval reference number 13/2274/2000 dated 21 August 2000.
 The Fund is not a separately incorporated entity and its activities are managed by the Fund Manager.

-The Fund's primary objective is to invest in a balanced portfolio of GCC equities and other transferable securities, whether listed on the GCC financial markets or, where appropriate, purchased through the 'over the counter' arrangements, and other related securities including third party collective investment schemes, with a view to achieving capital growth.
+The Fund's primary objective is to invest in a portfolio of UAE equities and / or equity-related securities (such as convertible bonds, ADRs and GDRs), whether listed on the Abu Dhabi, Dubai Financial Markets or Nasdaq Dubai or traded on recognised exchanges worldwide or 'over the counter' arrangements, and other related securities including third party collective investment schemes, with a view to achieving capital growth.

-The prospectus was revised on 1 November 2007 and the term sheet was revised on 31 November 2011.
-These revisions are approved by the Central Bank of UAE.
+The applicable prospectus and term sheet were revised on 24 February 2015.
+The revisions were approved by the Central Bank of UAE.
 The revised prospectus and term sheet are available upon request from the Fund Manager's registered office at P.O.
 Box 4, Abu Dhabi, United Arab Emirates.